AustinSnyd3r/FitFastAI/README.md

 2. Our AI analyzes the data and sources relevant health information using perplexity.
 3. Generative AI creates a tailored health regimen and exercise plan.
 4. Users can interact with the AI coach for ongoing support and plan adjustments.
+5. Regular updates based on user feedback and progress data ensure continual optimization.

+*These steps are not yet fully implemented.*

 ## Benefits